Skip to content Skip to main navigation Skip to footer

 This configuration adds signer information into the body of the signed document.

-• Copy and paste the desired merge fields into the Google Doc template.
+• Copy and paste the desired merge fields from the Table of Merge Fields into the Google Doc template.

 • Adjust the font settings as desired, e.g. to make it appear more like handwriting or underline to show signature placement.